giulia0402/giulia0402.github.io/aboutme.md

 subtitle: Who are we?
 ---

-We are five students from several parts of the world, Juan, Giulia, Geza, Raphaël and Cyril that met in EPFL for a great project.
+We are five students from several parts of the world, Juan, Giulia, Geza, Raphaël and Cyrill that met in EPFL for a great project.
 What project?
 Well this one, you can check out our github:
 [Visit GitHub](https://github.com/epfl-ada/ada-2023-project-thepiratesofthestreet)